 Make them larger or smaller

 Adjust the spoon size when dropping the batter.
 Smaller bites fry faster and are more snackable.
 Larger ones need a little more time to cook through.
-Iโve used both sizes depending on the crowd and how much time I have.
+I’ve used both sizes depending on the crowd and how much time I have.
 Chef Thomas-friendly tip: keep the oil temperature steady so the outsides brown without the centers staying raw.

 Storing and Making Churro Donut Bites Ahead

 If you need to make these ahead, fry them and let them cool on a rack before storing.
-I donโt recommend rolling them in sugar too far ahead because the coating can lose its crisp.
-Instead, keep the sugared mix separate and toss the warm bites in it when youโre ready to serve.
+I don’t recommend rolling them in sugar too far ahead because the coating can lose its crisp.
+Instead, keep the sugared mix separate and toss the warm bites in it when you’re ready to serve.

 For short-term storage, a loose container at room temperature holds texture best for a day.
 If you bake or reheat, a quick flash in a hot oven for a few minutes brings back a bit of the fresh-crisp surface.
-Iโm Chef Thomas and I plan timing around the serving moment more than long storage.
+I’m Chef Thomas and I plan timing around the serving moment more than long storage.

-The Small Detail That Makes Churro Donut Bites Work
+The Chef Secret: Perfect Churro Donut Bites

 Final Thoughts on Churro Donut Bites

 Churro Donut Bites are quick, messy, and exactly the kind of small sweet I love to hand around after a busy day.
-I make them when I want something that looks special but doesnโt take all afternoon.
-For another take on tiny fried sweets see churro donut holes – Hummingbird High, and if youโre curious about ready-made options you can compare to Gen Bake Churro Donut Bites, 30 oz Same-Day Delivery | Costco.
-Iโm Chef Thomas, and I like recipes that behave in a real kitchen.
+I make them when I want something that looks special but doesn’t take all afternoon, a feeling I also get when whipping up a batch of pink velvet cupcakes.
+I like recipes that behave in a real kitchen.